Dimtemp/PowerShell-training/107-formatting-output.md

 ## Task 2: Format operator
 The format operator can do some advanced formatting.
-It's used regularly to maken things more human readable.
+It's used regularly to make things more human readable.
 1. Run this command: ```'number of bytes free: 3485872643'```
 1. Notice the lack of a Write-Host command.
 Again, we're just generating a (text) string, that's is displayed on screen by default.
 Since we have a number with many digits it's hard to tell how many megabytes or gigabytes are still free.
 1. Run this command: ```'number of bytes free: {0}' -f 3485872643```